DARTH (DAH) Self Reported Market Cap Achieves $638.29 Million

-DARTH (DAH) traded flat against the dollar during the one day period ending at 9:00 AM E.T. on March 29th.
-During the last seven days, DARTH has traded down 0.2% against the dollar.
-DARTH has a total market cap of $638.29 million and approximately $1.48 worth of DARTH was traded on exchanges in the last 24 hours.
-One DARTH token can now be bought for $0.20 or 0.00001160 BTC on cryptocurrency exchanges.
+DARTH (DAH) traded flat against the US dollar during the 1-day period ending at 21:00 PM Eastern on March 30th.
+Over the last seven days, DARTH has traded down 0.2% against the US dollar.
+One DARTH token can currently be bought for approximately $0.20 or 0.00001160 BTC on popular exchanges.
+DARTH has a market cap of $638.29 million and $1.48 worth of DARTH was traded on exchanges in the last day.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.